aiida-vasp/aiida-vasp/docs/source/workchains/writing_workchains.rst

           workchain = self.ctx.workchains[-1]
           self.out_many(self.exposed_ouputs(workchain, self._next_workchain))

-This example uses the :ref:`VASP workchain` to run a single `VASP`_ calculation with its defaults.
+This example uses the :ref:`vasp_workchain` to run a single `VASP`_ calculation with its defaults.
 Please also consult the example files in the ``examples`` folder, which calls the bundled workchains.

 Determine the inputs and outputs
 --------------------------------